-EMTALA imposes two major requirements on hospitals that operate EDs and accept Medicare reimbursement.
-First, if an individual comes to the ED and requests examination or treatment for a medical condition, the hospital must provide an appropriate medical screening examination to determine if an emergency medical condition exists.
+EMTALA imposes three major requirements on hospitals that operate EDs and accept Medicare reimbursement.
+First, if an individual comes to the ED and requests examination or treatment for a medical condition, the hospital must provide an appropriate medical screening examination to determine if an emergency medical condition (EMC) exists.

-Second, if the individual is found to have an emergency medical condition, the hospital must stabilize the medical condition, within the capabilities of the hospital, or transfer the individual to another hospital.
+Second, if the individual is found to have an EMC, the hospital must stabilize the medical condition, within the capabilities of the hospital, or transfer the individual to another hospital.

 Each of the following phrases has a specific meaning under the law.